Dexels/dexels-ui-kit/README.md

 An React UI kit built with Styled Components.

-Tip for Windows users: you'll need to run *npm install -g windows-build-tools (<https://www.npmjs.com/package/windows-build-tools>)* in order to make it work
+Tip for Windows users: you'll need to run *npm install -g windows-build-tools (<https://www.npmjs.com/package/windows-build-tools>)* in order to make it work.
+This is due to mode-gyph wchich doesn't handle python calls without this package.